Tetanus is a serious bacterial infection that affects your nervous system and muscles, especially in your jaw and neck.

 Tetanus is a medical emergency that requires immediate treatment in a hospital.
 Fortunately, tetanus is preventable through the use of a vaccine.
 However, this vaccine does not last forever.
 Tetanus booster shots are needed every 10 years to ensure immunity.

 Because of the easy availability of the vaccine, tetanus is rare in the United States.
-However, it is more common in other countries that do not yet have strong immunization programs.
+It’s more common in other countries that don’t yet have strong immunization programs.

+Treatment depends on the severity of your symptoms.
 Tetanus is typically treated with a variety of therapies and medications, such as:

 - antibiotics such as penicillin to kill the bacteria in your system

 - tetanus immune globulin (TIG) to neutralize the toxins that the bacteria have created in your body

 - a tetanus vaccine given along with the treatment

 - cleaning the wound to get rid of the source of the bacteria

 In some cases, a surgical procedure called debridement is used to remove dead or infected tissue.
 If you have difficulty swallowing and breathing, you may need a breathing tube or ventilator (a machine that moves air in and out of the lungs).